How to Select the Most Suitable Testing Mode

 Assertions

-Using the "assertion" testing mode, Echidna will report an assert violation if:
+Using the assertion testing mode, Echidna will report an assert violation if:

 • The execution reverts during a call to assert.
 Technically speaking, Echidna will detect an assertion failure if it executes an assert call that fails in the first call frame of the target contract (so this excludes most internal transactions).